-- Take the pan off the heat and stir in the cooked chicken and rice, then the cilantro, lime juice and 1 cup of the cheese.
+- Take the pan off the heat and stir in the cooked chicken, cooked rice, cilantro, and 1½ cups of the cheese.

 - FINISH OFF THE DISH:

-- Portion the filling among the peppers, wrapping their sides around the filling.
+- Portion the filling among the peppers, pressing their sides around the filling.

-- Broil the peppers until the cheese begins to melt and the tops begin to brown, about 4 minutes (keep an eye on them, don't let them burn!).
+- Broil the peppers on HIGH (4 inches under the heating element) until the cheese begins to melt and the tops begin to brown, about 4 minutes (keep an eye on them, don't let them burn!).

-- Ladle about 1/2 cup of the sauce into serving plates/bowls and gently place 1 stuffed pepper on top of the sauce in each plate.
+- Ladle about ½ cup of the sauce into serving plates/bowls and gently place 1 stuffed pepper on top of the sauce on each plate.
 Serve at once.

 POST UPDATE: This recipe was originally published June, 2017, but was updated with improved tweaks to the recipe, new tips and photography, and a fabulous new video in May, 2020!